MSumaiya/Rovarspraket/README.md

-I created a simple web UI “Rövarspråket translator" using React The user is able to enter text to be encoded or decoded into and from Rövarspråket The user can also generate random jokes “joke of the day” from the given joke API - https://sv443.net/jokeapi/v2/
+I created a simple web UI “Rövarspråket translator" using React The user is able to enter text to be encoded or decoded into and from Rövarspråket The user can also generate random jokes “joke of the day” from the joke API - http://api.icndb.com/jokes/random

 ## Key features: